 Are you looking for some fun Game Time Grub?
-These Beer Bacon Cheese Dip Footballs served with Alexia Roasted Crinkle Cut Fries with Sea Salt that I made as part of a post sponsored for #CollectiveBias will make your hungry fans happy no matter the outcome of the game. #GameTimeGrub
+This Beer Bacon Cheese Dip served in fun football-shaped bowls will make your hungry fans happy no matter the outcome of the game.

 pinch of salt